dwrobel/flatcam/README.md

 =================================================

+17.11.2019

+- optimized the storage of the Gerber mark shapes by making them one layer only
+- optimized the Distance Tool such that the distance utility geometry will be shown even when the mark shapes are plotted.

 16.11.2019

 - fixed issue #341 that affected both postprocessors that have inlined feedrate: marlin and repetier.
 THe used feedrate was the Feedrate X-Y and instead had to be Feedrate Z.